Tuesday, May 2, 2023

 2.Trying to reason with someone who is being unreasonable:

 For the parents reading this, remember when your toddlers would have massive meltdowns?
 Did you try and deal with the situation by trying to have a logical discussion with them?
 Of course, you did not.
-Most likely, you waited them out and addressed their behavior once the calmed down or finished their time-outs.
+Most likely, you waited them out and addressed their behavior once they calmed down or finished their time-outs.
 A ranting and raving spouse is much like that toddler having a temper tantrum.
 In that state of mind, your spouse is not thinking logically or rationally; therefore, attempting to appeal to him or her with reason and logic will not work.
 Just like you did with your toddlers, you may need to convey the message that you will not discuss the issue until your spouse is able to express himself or herself appropriately, and then walk away.
 Doing this consistently tells your spouse that he or she will get a lot further with you if he or she conducts himself or herself like an adult rather than a toddler having a temper tantrum.

 3.Having to be right: